 And because this time of year can be hard for so many, in today’s blog post I want to help you craft and create a Build-Your-Own Holiday Coping Kit to help you prepare and plan for self-care over the holidays (or really, for any time that the events of life feel like too much).
-Plus, I’m also going to gift you a special Manifesto of Support you can use to aid yourself during this time of the year – or any other time where you feel challenged.

 So pour yourself a cup of tea and keep reading…

 Build-Your-Own Holiday Coping Kit.

 As you probably know, when tough times hit, you may get triggered, flooded, or just generally thrown off balance.
 When you go home for the holidays with your family, the stability, grounding, comfort, and confidence you may feel in your day-to-day may be challenged.
 Greatly challenged.
 So in order to support yourself in navigating those challenges, you can plan and prepare in advance by:

 1) Acknowledge and expecting that you may get challenged;